-In 2012, the trustees set five strategic objectives when founding MYST, which we have continued to pursue to the present date.
+In 2012, the trustees set five strategic objectives when founding MYST, which we have continued to pursue to the present date

-- 1) Expand our presence throughout Merseyside by opening a second centre within a three year period from April 2016 so that we are able to help a greater number of people and be a more attractive proposition for government funding.
-We are still investigating several options with a view to opening at least one further hub by early 2020.
-This have proved more difficult than anticipated as the help from local and national government is not readily available at present. - 2) Increase the level of pre-start activities that we undertake particularly for those young people not in employment, education or training.
+- 1) Expand our presence throughout Merseyside by opening a second centre within a three year period from April 2019 so that we are able to help a greater number of people and be a more attractive proposition for government funding.
+We are still investigating several options with a view to opening at least one further hub by early 2021.
+Finding the right premises in the right location has proved to be more difficult than anticipated as the help from local and national government is still not readily available at present. - 2) Increase the level of pre-start activities that we undertake particularly for those young people not in employment, education or training.